ProjectTIER/projecttier.org/README.md

 ```

 Note: We could (and should), if the users of the Project TIER Heroku project, were given admin rights to the Github repo automate deployments.
 This is probably useful thing to do in the long run.

+## License and credits

+Copyright © 2018 Richard Ball, Some rights reserved.

+This project was originally developed by [PromptWorks](https://www.promptworks.com/).
+In April 2016 the project was inherited by [Torchbox](https://torchbox.com/) who continued its development.
+In January 2018 the project was transferred to [Candlewaster](https://candlewaster.co/) who continues to develop the project.